webplatform/docs/css/properties/outline-style/index.md

 |Description=This is a keyword indicating that the value is inherited from their parent's element calculated value.
 }}{{CSS Property Value
 |Data Type=auto
 |Description=Defined by the user agent (browser).
 Currently supported only in WebKit.
+(Seems to map to the keyboard-focused link style.)
 }}
 }}
 {{Examples_Section